 It wouldn’t be life if we didn’t have to deal with unexpected events, curveballs and last-minute panics.
 While some people deal well with spontaneity, others can find it stressful and overwhelming as not only can it impact your diary, it can also impact your bank account!

 If you struggle with disposable income, any unexpected bills and plans that require cash that you hadn’t planned into your budget can fill you with dread.
 Trying to work out how you’re going to fund a last minute event or emergency isn’t fun, and it certainly isn’t a recipe for enjoying yourself – if that’s the aim.
 There are, however, ways you can cover yourself and make last-minute plans work for you, even when you’re tight on funds….

 Keep a rainy-day fund

 When last-minute plans come up, whether it be a spontaneous weekend abroad, a friend’s wedding or a family emergency, it’s always good to have a rainy-day fund to cover yourself financially.
 This will ease the stress and the pressure of having to scrape around for any spare cash when things are already tight.
-It will help you to relax and focus on what you’re doing – whether that’s enjoying yourself or being there for a relative in need – without the worry of money in the back of your mind.
+Of course, having a credit card is handy incase you find yourself in a pinch and need some extra funds to tide you over to your next payday!
+Having some spare cash allows you to relax and focus on what you’re doing – whether that’s enjoying yourself or being there for a relative in need – without the worry of money in the back of your mind.
 Set up a standing order to deposit a sum of money into your savings account each month, this will make sure you do actually save and don’t get tempted to skip a month!

 Develop a side hustle